pelahi/VELOCIraptor-STF/doc/usage.rst

             - **4** Gas particles (which are typically defined as type 0 for gadget) are searched ``Baryon_searchflag = 0/1/2``
         * An integer indicating gas/stellar search done separately from DM search.
+            - **2** field search also altered to treat baryons differently, allowing only DM particles to be used as head links (ie link dm-dm, dm-baryon, but not baryon-baryon nor baryon-dm).
+Then DM substructure search with baryons associated to closest DM particle in phase-space. **Recommended**.
             - **1** field search run as normal and then substructure search for baryons run using baryons identified in field search.
-            - **2** field search also altered to treat baryons differently, allowing only DM particles to be used as head links (ie link dm-dm, dm-baryon, but not baryon-baryon nor baryon-dm).
-Then DM substructure search with baryons associated to closest DM particle in phase-space.
             - **0** do nothing special for baryon particles.
     ``Search_for_substructure = 1/0``
         * Flag indicating whether field objects are searched for internal substructures.
 Default is 1 (on)